endoli/lldb-sys.rs/README.md

 ### Linux

-Install the `lldb` and `lldb-dev` packages for your platform so that you have both LLDB itself installed as well as the headers and other support files required.
+Install the `lldb` and `liblldb-dev` packages for your platform so that you have both LLDB itself installed as well as the headers and other support files required.